lineartimer/WebAppStarterPack/doc/notes.md

 ## ASP.NET Core

+The curl command can be used to call an endpoint.
+The body of the request can be saved in a json file (adding the verbose option will return the http response status too):

+curl -v -X <request method e.g. POST> <url> -H "Content-Type: application/json" --data @<relative path to json file>

+Asynchronous methods are a best practice in production-grade modern ASP.NET Core applications, especially when interacting with databases.
+They don't block the thread and they scale better because they allow the server to handle more requests simultaneously.
+This improves responsiveness.

-Middleware can be used to write common functionality that will execute for every request
+Middleware can be used to write common functionality that will execute for every request.

 ## Entity Framework Core